 How Bad is a Harassment Charge in Littleton?

-Harassment in Littleton, Lakewood, and Cherry Hills Village is usually a class 3 misdemeanor.
+Harassment in Littleton, Lakewood, and Cherry Hills Village can be a petty offense or class 2 misdemeanor.
 Punishment for a conviction can lead to:

 - up to 6 months in county jail,